Capsule 7

 Classification of the Learning Objectives According to Bloom’s Taxonomy

-• Evaluate: Assess test effectiveness of test cases.
+• Evaluate: Assess test effectiveness using metrics like test coverage.

 Learning Sequence